 Students seek help for a variety of personal issues.
 Some of the most common are:

 - Relationships (family, friends, significant others)

 - Substance Abuse

-If you are interested in scheduling personal counseling, we ask that you call 417-625-9324 to schedule an appointment and go online to complete the Student Data form.
+If you are interested in scheduling personal counseling, we ask that you call our reception desk at 417-625-9324 to schedule an appointment.
+Please arrive 15 minutes early to complete the Student Data Form.
 If you are not sure whether Counseling Services is the place to go, contact us and we can assess it together.
 We will do our best to find the best place to meet your needs.

 For emergencies regarding student safety and well-being, including suicidal thoughts or attempts, threats to other persons and sexual assault, we will do everything we can to respond in a timely fashion.
 If you are experiencing a personal crisis, for Emergency Information.

 All counseling records are kept confidential, and are not part of university records.
 With rare exceptions, no information is released to anyone outside Counseling Services, including other university offices, faculty, staff, or parents without written consent.
 Exceptions to confidentiality include life-threatening situations (i.e., when someone is deemed to be an imminent danger to harm themselves or others; or in cases of suspected child abuse or appropriate court order.)
 In these cases, Counselors may disclose information to protect a client or others from harm, or to comply with legal mandates.
 Counseling Services staff members may share information with each other for the purposes of consultation and training.